BookStackApp/BookStack/readme.md

 Ensure the requirements are met before installing.

+Currently BookStack requires its own domain/subdomain and will not work in a site subdirectory.

 This project currently uses the `release` branch of this repository as a stable channel for providing updates.

 The installation is currently somewhat complicated and will be made simpler in future releases.
 Some PHP/Laravel experience will currently benefit.